Showy Milkwort

 It’s a Florida native, found in every one of the state’s 67 counties.
 Its range extends as far north as North Carolina and as far west as Louisiana.
 Showy Milkwort also is found in parts of the Caribbean, Central America and South America.

 Showy milkwort stands no more than a foot tall.
 The leaves are about an inch long and arranged alternately along the stem; they can vary widely in shape but are generally linear to elliptical in shape.
-The stems and the undersides of the leave can have a few hairs.
+The stems and the undersides of the leaf can have a few hairs.

 Favorite habitats include open pinelands where the plants can get plenty of sunlight.
 It’s also found in “disturbed” areas.
 It is fairly drought-tolerant.